andrewwardrobe/serverspec-extra-types/README.md

 ## Requirements
-* rabbitmq and cunsul checks requires curl to be installed on the target
+* rabbitmq and consul checks requires curl to be installed on the target

 ## Installation